endoflife-date/endoflife.date/products/controlm.md

 ---

-# All the product information text should be under triple-dashes.
-# If you are adding any images in the text, they might get blocked due to our CSP.
-# So prefer using releaseImage in such cases.
-Note that images on the same website as releaseImage
-# will not be blocked.

 > [Control-M](https://www.bmc.com/it-solutions/control-m.html) is an enterprise workload automation solution that helps organizations manage and orchestrate their business processes, applications, and data workflows.